Mathijssch/oxidian/README.md

 ## Alternatives
 There are many options.
 For instance, check out [Obsidian awesome](https://github.com/kmaasrud/awesome-obsidian?tab=readme-ov-file#publishing).

-However, this tool was written to allow me to disconnect from the limitations of Obsidian, and allow me to implement my own custom extensions.

 ## To-do
 - [x] Detect broken links
 - [x] Properly differentiate between absolute and relative paths